deepanshululla/ml-coursera/README.md

 # Assignment 5: Regularized Linear Regression and Bias/Variance

-The first task was to calculate the cost function and gradient for linear regression with regularization
+1)The first task was to calculate the cost function and gradient for linear regression with regularization.

+2)the secod task was to plot learning curves basically curve between regularization paramter lambda and cost function.

+3) the next step was to use polynomial features to fit data that was underfitting using linear terms

+4) The last step was selecting λ using a cross validation se

+# Assignment 6 Support vector machines

+1) Implement gausian kernel

+2) Find values of regularization(C and sigma^2) that best fit

+3) Process email string from given data to map the data and create an array if a set of words occur in the email.

+4) Generating feature vector of the email set given word Indices.